 Outstanding contributions on digital money

 When they are reviewed David Chaum's publications The conclusion is clear: the defense of privacy has accompanied him throughout his life.

 Here are some of his most notable contributions to the world of crypto and digital money:

 Elixxir & Praxxis, their own crypto projects

-Finally, comment that today David Chaum works on the development of his own projects related to cryptocurrencies.
-The first of them is called Elixxir, and its proposal is based on a decentralized blockchain network for fast, secure and confidential messages and payments.
-To know how the roadmap of this project is progressing, we recommend you follow its official channels.
+Finally, comment that today David Chaum works on the development of his own projects related to the cryptocurrencies, .
+The first of them is called Elixir, and its proposal is based on a network blockchain decentralized for fast, secure and confidential messages and payments.
+To find out how the roadmap for this project is progressing, we recommend you follow its official channels.